nf-core/rarevariantburden/README.md

 ## Credits

-**nf-core/rarevariantburden (CoCoRV-nf)** is written by Saima Sultana Tithi (saimasultana.tithi@stjude.org), St. Jude Children's Research Hospital, Memphis, TN and Wenan Chen (chen.wenan@mayo.edu), Mayo Clinic, Rochester, MN.
+**nf-core/rarevariantburden (CoCoRV-nf)** is written by Saima Sultana Tithi (saimasultana.tithi@stjude.org), St. Jude Children's Research Hospital, Memphis, TN, USA and Wenan Chen (chen.wenan@mayo.edu), Mayo Clinic, Rochester, MN, USA.

 <!-- nf-core:
 We thank the following people for their extensive assistance in the development of this pipeline: